-- 3.3.9.
+3.3.9.
 In placing these deposits, the treasury team will speak to a number of money brokers and institutions to secure the best deals.
-The bulk of these deals were made directly with the deposit taking bank or building society, or placed with the DMO or one of the AAA rated Money Market Funds. - 3.3.10.
-On 26 February 2014, the Council entered into an agreement with Resonance Real Lettings GP Limited to invest up to £20m in the Real Lettings Property Fund Limited Partnership.
-This property fund, which has a 7-year life offers investors the opportunity to invest in a diversified portfolio of London residential property and aims to deliver a minimum return of 5% per annum based on the letting of the properties on 5-year lease terms.
+The bulk of these deals were made directly with the deposit taking bank or Debt Management Office (DMO) or placed with one of the AAA rated Money Market Funds.

+3.3.10.
+In 2014/15, the Council invested £20m in the Real Lettings Property Fund Limited Partnership.
+This property fund, which has a 7-year life, offers investors the opportunity to invest in a diversified portfolio of London residential property and aims to deliver a minimum return of 5% per annum based on the letting of the properties on 5-year lease terms.
 For Croydon, this investment will also provide added benefit in that the properties purchased would offer affordable accommodation for former homeless people or those at risk of homelessness, who cannot access social housing.
 Returns generated by the investment will serve to boost the Council's overall income in the future.